-- The method for determining the instructional level should relate to day-to-day instruction and include a description of the student's performance in all relevant areas and subjects.
-(See COVID-19 Guidance: Academic Achievement and Functional Performance results --- Above) - If the student is currently receiving special education services, information about the student's progress toward his/her annual goals must be included.
-(See COVID-19 Guidance: Academic Achievement and Functional Performance results ---Above) - If the student has limited English proficiency, a statement of native language performance and of English proficiency level should be included here.
+- The method for determining the instructional level should relate to day-to-day instruction and include a description of the student's performance in all relevant areas and subjects. - If the student is currently receiving special education services, information about the student's progress toward the student's annual goals must be included. - If the student has limited English proficiency, a statement of native language performance and of English proficiency level should be included here.